Joako360/osm2city/doc/manual/parameters.rst

                                                                      developers to check generated scenery objects a bit faster not caring about the vertical position in the scenery.

-ELEV_MODE                                       String     n/a       Choose one of "FgelevCaching", 2Fgelev", "Telnet", "Manual".
+ELEV_MODE                                       String     n/a       Choose one of "FgelevCaching", "Fgelev", "Telnet", "Manual".
 See chapter
                                                                      :ref:`Available Elevation Probing Mode<chapter-elev-modes-label>` for more
                                                                      details.